 The LCME will disclose to the public only the accreditation status of the school.
 Following action by the LCME, a letter of accreditation transmitting the accreditation decision and a copy of the survey report are sent by the LCME Secretary to the president of the university (or the equivalent chief executive of the academic institution), with a copy to the dean of the medical school.
 The survey report and the letter transmitting the accreditation decision will be held confidential by the LCME.
 The final report may be disclosed by the medical school at its discretion.

 The LCME holds meetings three times a year, usually in October, February, and June, and may convene as needed to address with special issues.

 2015-2016 Academic Year

 The members of the LCME are medical educators and administrators, practicing physicians, public members, and medical students.
-The Association of American Medical Colleges (AAMC) and the Council on Medical Education of the American Medical Association (AMA) each appoint six professional members.
+The Association of American Medical Colleges (AAMC) and the Council on Medical Education of the American Medical Association (AMA) each appoint seven professional members.
 The AAMC and AMA each appoint one student member.
 The LCME itself appoints two public members, and a member is appointed to represent the CACMS.

 The LCME is represented by ad hoc teams of evaluators who conduct on-site surveys of medical schools.
 Survey team members are a mix of basic science and clinical educators and practitioners.
 Members of the LCME and surveyors conducting field evaluations serve as voluntary, peer evaluators.
 The activities of the LCME are administered by two Secretariats, at AMA headquarters in Chicago, IL, and at the offices of the AAMC in Washington, DC.
 Members of the LCME and its survey teams, excluding full and part-time staff, serve the LCME without compensation.